Create a Yates account today!

 It will encourage strong healthy plants and lots of snowy white flowers.
 Trim the plants back regularly to help keep them tidy and encourage new growth and flowers.

 Did you know?
-Alyssum attracts beneficial insects into the garden, so it’s pretty and clever too!
+Alyssum attracts beneficial insects into the garden, so it’s not just pretty; it's clever too!

 Phalaenopsis orchids, more commonly known as ‘Moth’ orchids, are native to tropical Asia and are a stunning type of orchid that make a beautiful potted plant.
 The flowers are long lasting and moth orchids can live for many years, so they’re a worthwhile and very pretty investment.
 It’s like receiving a bunch of flowers every day for weeks!